- Home

 There are two locations to choose from – Peckham’s Bussey Building and Roof East in Stratford – and both guarantee iconic views of the capital.
 If you can get here for sunset, you can enjoy honey-hued panoramas, delicious drinks, and tasty street food before settling down for your film.

 If you live in Cheshire, you might have already heard about Moonlight Flicks.
-Over the years, they’ve put on a variety of dazzling open-air cinema nights throughout the summer months – and 2024 is no different.
-This year, you’ll find them at the idyllic Grosvenor Park in Chester.
+Over the years, they’ve put on a variety of dazzling open-air cinema nights throughout the summer months – and 2026 is no different.
+This August, you’ll find them at the idyllic Grosvenor Park in Chester.

-5. Adventure Cinema – various locations across the UK
+4. Adventure Cinema – various locations across the UK

 This summer, the UK’s largest touring outdoor cinema is back!
 With over 300 shows across England, Scotland, and Wales, there’s a good chance you’re only a drive away from one of Adventure Cinema’s screenings.

-The list of venues is long and diverse, but each with a uniquely beautiful setting.
+The list of venues is long and diverse, but each has a uniquely beautiful setting.
 Some of the best include Dalkeith Country Park in Edinburgh, Caldicot Castle in Monmouthshire, Hedingham Castle in Essex, Newstead Abbey in Nottinghamshire, and Ashridge House in Hertfordshire.

-Adventure Cinema – various locations across the UK
+5. Outdoor Cinema – various locations

 Outdoor Cinema puts on a variety of cinematic events across the UK, which they promise will knock your socks off.
 Instead of ‘screenings’, Outdoor Cinema prefer to call their evenings ‘shindigs’, where you can sing along to your favourite musicals like The Greatest Showman and Mamma Mia!, or even have a boogie.